Solder Bridges becoming a major challenge during PCB assembly

 Causes of Solder Bridges:

-The root cause of the solder bridges is the inappropriate PCB design.
+The root cause of the solder bridges is the inappropriate pcb layout.
 Less than the idea package size of their components and also inadequate use of material melds has increased with the requirements of introducing more compact and faster technology.
 This is a big challenge for the OEM’s to go for a perfect and adequate layout of the printed circuit board.
 They usually end up compromising on the PCB layout to launch a new product in the market.

 Other causes of solder bridges include the lack of solder resistance in-between the pads on the circuit board.
 The insufficient layer of polymer on the copper traces of a PCB usually known as a solder mask also acts an issue leading to solder bridges.
 When the device pitch is 0.5 mm or less, the inappropriate pad to gap ratio also becomes the cause of the solder bridges.
 The incorrect stencil specification can lead to excessive solder paste thus causing the solder bridges.
 The uneven distribution of the solder paste due to the inappropriate sealing between the PCB and the solder stencil, inappropriate stencil thickness, errors in the Surface Mount Component Placement or compared to the PCB-the solder screen has a poor registration, these are the common issues leading to solder bridges during the PCB assembly.